ChristianMarty/QuCLib/README.md

 + HEX File Parser

 ## How to install/use
 Copy the files you need into your project or use this repository as a submodule.
+Include the files you need into your project.

 The dependencies have been limited to Qt Core.